13ace37/osu-skin/README.md

 # osu-skin
 My current, u2d, osu skin.

-Edit of https://osuskins.net/skin/qxqpsS0 by dlwnstns99, Puffazz
+Edit of an Edit from Aristia's skin.
+Link N/A